xquintana/DumpReport/README.md

 ## Code structure

-This application has been developed in C# (Visual Studio 2017).
+This application has been developed in C#.
 The main modules are:

 * __Config.__ Retrieves and validates the parameters from the configuration file and the command-line interface.